Legislature(2025 - 2026)GRUENBERG 120

 important to listen to stakeholders that use these methods.

-When it comes to a decision the board must follow regulations by
+When it comes to a decision, the board must follow regulations

 10:54:31 AM

-CHAIR STUTES said that Alaska's hatchery program have been
+CHAIR STUTES said that Alaska's hatchery program has been argued

-and Western Alaska salmon stocks, however the science does not
+Western Alaska salmon stocks; however, the science does not

 support these claims.
 She noted that ADF&G finds many hatchery

 programs sustainable.
-She asks whether she had any opinions
+She asked Ms. Irwin whether she had any

 MS. IRWIN said that she believed that there are cumulative